dcooney/instant-images/README.txt

 6. Instant Images is available in the WordPress media modal as a custom tab.
 It is available in front end page builder like Elementor, Beaver Builder and Divi.

 == Changelog ==

+= 4.6.1 - January 14, 2022 =
+NEW: Added default API keys for all API providers 🎉 .
+Default API keys can still be overwritten in the plugin settings shouls you want to use your own key.
+NEW: Added rate-limit checker to determine the status of the API and display an alert warning if the limit has been exceeded.

 = 4.6.0.1 - January 3, 2022 =
 HOTFIX: Hotfix for accidentaly `delete_options` function left in whilst testing.
 Sorry about that!